limine-bootloader/limine/README.md

 An example `qloader2.cfg` file can be found in `test/qloader2.cfg`.

+More info on the format of `qloader2.cfg` can be found in `CONFIG.md`.

 For example, to create an empty image file of 64MiB in size, 1 echfs partition on the image spanning the whole device, format it, copy the relevant files over, and install qloader2, one can do: